 I’m pretty sure there are thousands of products working pretty fine sitting in your private LAN behind a firewall, but you simply cannot use Chrome to access them as all of them require https.
 I’ve spent probably half a day looking for a workaround in Chrome but so far I wasn’t able to find such.

-The message in the browser is saying “This error can occur when connecting to a secure (HTTPS) server.
+The message in the browser says, “This error can occur when connecting to a secure (HTTPS) server.
 It means that the server is trying to set up a secure connection but, due to a disastrous misconfiguration, the connection wouldn’t be secure at all!
-In this case the server needs to be fixed.
-Google Chrome won’t use insecure connections in order to protect your privacy.”
-There is even a link with more instructions about how to fix the problem but all of them are asking you to do the changes on the server side.
-Well, thanks for that but I simply cannot do it, as Cisco’s back end is pretty much closed for changes.
+In this case, the server needs to be fixed.
+Google Chrome won’t use insecure connections to protect your privacy.”
+There is even a link with more instructions about how to fix the problem, but all of them are asking you to make the changes on the server side.
+Well, thanks for that, but I simply cannot do it, as Cisco’s back end is pretty much closed for changes.
 Honestly, I think this time Google overdid it!

 Workaround for Google Chrome

-So, you have some old Cisco product that you cannot access with Google Chrome.
-What to do now?
-You have to create new shortcut for your Chrome adding the following startup parameter:
+So, you have some old Cisco products that you cannot access with Google Chrome.
+What should I do now?
+You have to create a new shortcut for your Chrome by adding the following startup parameter:

 “C:Program Files (x86)GoogleChromeApplicationchrome.exe” –cipher-suite-blacklist=0x0039,0x0033